 - provide us with copies of any interesting discoveries for sharing with other members on our website and in The Gazette

-- optionally meet for dinner in Boston with attendees (including Rebecca Stout Bradbury) and Boston area Wolfe Pack members.
+- optionally meet for dinner in Boston with attendees (including Re Stout's daughter, Rebecca Stout Bradbury) and Boston area Wolfe Pack members.

 - Click here for further information regarding the three Stout-related collections (those of Rex Stout, Judson C. Sapp, and Wolfe’s Biographer, John McAleer).